xtrinch/yocto-a10-olinuxino-lime-sato/README.md

 Yocto poky distribution sato image for A10 Olinuxino Lime development board.
 (Sato image contains an X11 environment with a file browser, terminal, media player, ...)

+Dependencies are the poky layer, openembedded layer and the sunxi layer,

 Use yocto dunfell branches, kirkland has errors.

 ## Usage